-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 (Take on a wounded expression.)

 "Let's not discuss it, shall we?
 It all happened before I met you.
-She's never got over it, poor kid."
+She never got over it, poor kid."

-Allow your wife to overhear one of these performances and she will appreciate you all the more.
-It is best, however, to make sure your wife does not hear her speaking to other men.
+Let your wife overhear this and she will appreciate you all the more.

 Many of us are likely to forget that kissing, when properly gone about, can be a real pleasure.
-And unlike so many (continued on page 66)Wife In Love(continued from page 46) modern pastimes, it requires no mechanical equipment, little training, and small danger.
+And unlike so many pastimes, it requires no mechanical equipment, little training and small danger.

-The man who spends his time kissing can scorn green fees, caddies, ski tows, and the overhauling of motors.
-He can laugh at the weather, can feel safe from bodily injury, strains, sunburn, poison ivy, and the like.
-Locker room arguments with their lasting bitterness can be forgotten.
+The man who spends his time kissing can scorn greens fees, caddies, ski tows and overhauling of motors.
+He can laugh at the weather, can feel safe from bodily injury, strains, sunburn, poison ivy and the like.
+Locker-room arguments with their lasting bitterness can be forgotten.

-However, at the risk of being a spoilsport, we should point out that there are times when gay pleasure must yield to sober thought, times when we must take the long range view.
+The Long-Range View.
+However, there are times when gay pleasure must yield to sober thought, times when we must take the long-range view.

-For several days simply neglect to kiss your wife.
-If she is used to it she may, by sheer habit, place herself in a kissing position, lips extended, body quivering, and face full of affection.
+The Neglected Kiss.
+For several days neglect to kiss your wife.
+If she is used to it she may, by sheer habit, place herself in a kissing position, lips extended, body quivering and face full of affection.
 Give her an excuse.

 "Oh.
 Sorry, Phoeb.
 Don't want to give you this cold."